-In earlier work, we investigated the dualities involved in individuals' participation and learning through work (Billett, Barker and Hernon-Tinning 2004).
-These dualities comprise the affordances of the workplace and individuals' engagement in the workplace.
-Central to our consideration of these dualities is the relational interdependence that arises between them.
-That is, they are interdependent, but in ways that are relational, rather than mutual or reciprocal in equal parts.
-We propose that: neither the social suggestion nor individuals' agency alone is sufficient to understand learning and the remaking of the cultural practices that constitute work (Billett, et al 2005).
-The social suggestion or press comprising societal norms, practices and values, and their enactment in instances of social practices such as workplaces, is never complete or comprehensive enough to secure socialisation.
-Here, socialisation is defined as the unquestioned and comprehensive passage of knowledge from the social world to the individual.
-As Berger and Luckman (1967) and others propose, the social suggestion is not projected in a way that is likely to lead to socialisation.
+Fundamental to the dualities involved in individuals' participation and learning through work are those comprising the affordances of the workplace, on the one hand, and individuals' engagement in the workplace, on the other (Billett, Barker and Hernon-Tinning 2004).
+Central to these dualities is the relational interdependence that arises between these affordances and individuals' engagement with them.
+This is because they interdependent in ways that are relational, rather than mutual or reciprocal.
+The social experience -- the social press -- does not and cannot exercise its suggestion comprehensively or unequivocally.
+As Newman, Griffin and Cole (1989) note, if the social suggestion was clear, unambiguous and potent, there would be little need to communicate because socially sourced and transmitted meaning would be understood unequivocally.
+It is proposed here that individuals have to engage in the process of remaking culture because they actively negotiate meaning and construe and construct what they experience, drawing upon their cognitive experience, which is in some ways unique to them (Billett 2003).
+So, neither the social suggestion nor individuals' agency alone is sufficient to understand learning and the remaking of the cultural practices that constitute work (Billett, Smith & Barker 2005).
+Hence, both the social and personal are essential in terms of their contributions and how they mediate the agency of the other.

+Indeed, the social suggestion or press comprising societal norms, practices and values, and their enactment in instances of social practices such as workplaces, is never complete or comprehensive enough to secure socialisation.
+Here, socialisation is defined as the unquestioned and comprehensive passage of knowledge from the social world to the individual and enculturation as the thorough and unequivocal induction into the particular practices that constitute that knowledge.
+The terms press and affordances are used here to indicate still other complexities such as the compelling and yet invitational qualities respectively of the cultural enactment of the social suggestion.
+Yet, as Berger and Luckman (1967) and others propose, the social suggestion is not projected in a way that is likely to lead to socialisation.
 This is because individuals will engage with the suggestion with greater or lesser reception, and greater or lesser fidelity in its appropriation.
-Because of limits in the social suggestion, individuals necessarily have to be agentic and active in the construction of meaning, if for no other reason than socially-sourced knowledge requires interpreting and construing to understand what is being suggested.
+Because of limits in the social suggestion and the cultural practices into which they translate, individuals necessarily have to be agentic and active in the construction of meaning, if for no other reason than socially-sourced knowledge requires interpreting and construing to understand what is being suggested.
 Yet, even beyond simply attending to, engaging with and comprehending what is being suggested, individuals brings a possibly unique base of conceptions, procedures and values to their engagement with social forms and practices.
+This is because the processes and outcomes of engaging in work activities is more than the completion of tasks and interactions.
+For many, and perhaps most adults it is the means through which their identity is shaped and exercised (Noon & Blyton, 1997; Pusey, 2003).